visgl/deck.gl/docs/api-reference/geo-layers/h3-hexagon-layer.md

 Possible values:

-* `false`: The layer chooses the mode automatically.
+* `'auto'`: The layer chooses the mode automatically.
 High-precision rendering is only used if an edge case is encountered in the data.
-* `true`: always use high-precision rendering.
+* `true`: Always use high-precision rendering.

-##### `lowPrecision` (Boolean, optional)

-* Default: `false`

-Used to draw a large number of hexagons efficiently.
-Forces `H3HexagonLayer` to use low-precision instanced drawing by assuming that all hexagons within the current viewport have the same shape as the one at the center of the current viewport.
-The discrepancy is usually too small to be visible for resolutions higher than 5.

-Possible values:

-* `false`: The layer chooses the rendering mode automatically.
-* `true`: Forces low-precision drawing regardless of resolution of the data and other factors.
-Has a priority over `highPrecision` property.
+* `false`: Always use low-precision rendering regardless of the resolution of the data.

 ##### `resolution` (number, optional)